Hamster4u/Overdose-Stealer/README.md

 **Overdose Stealer** is a tool developed to demonstrate the process of extracting and decrypting Discord authentication tokens stored locally on a Windows system.
 This tool uses DPAPI and AES-GCM decryption techniques to recover the tokens from Discord’s installation files.
 The extracted tokens, along with system information like the username and IP address, are sent to a specified Discord webhook in a structured format.

 This public version is intended for educational purposes, showcasing the core functionality of the tool.
 A more advanced and feature-rich private version is under development.
 > 🔄 Current Update (2025-07-02) - Update #003: Further enhancements to the remaining functionalities, complementing the previous update's changes aimed at evading detection.
+ - 😂 Funny Fact: Despite all our evasion efforts, the tool was briefly flagged by IKARUS Antivirus.
+We're pretty sure it was just lonely and wanted some attention, considering it's usually only seen on computers running Windows 98 in a museum exhibit.

 > 🔄 Update (2025-06-30) - Update #002: New version includes changes to evade Microsoft Defender detection: ❌ Bypasses Program:Win32/Wacapew.C!ml

->🔄 Update (2025-04-30) - Update #001: A new module has been added to detect and extract local wallet data from several popular cryptocurrency wallets, expanding the forensic capabilities of the tool
+> 🔄 Update (2025-04-30) - Update #001: A new module has been added to detect and extract local wallet data from several popular cryptocurrency wallets, expanding the forensic capabilities of the tool

 ## Key Features